-Slugs produce slime and use the slime to move.
-If you see a dried slime trail, it could mean that slugs are active in your garden.
+Slugs produce slime and use it to move.
+A dried slime trail indicates slugs are active in your garden.

-- In the fall, slugs lay their translucent eggs under plant debris, mulch, boards or in the soil.
+- Slugs typically spend the winter as eggs in protected sites, like under plant debris, mulch, boards or in the soil.

-- Eggs hatch the following spring and slugs start feeding on strawberries in spring and early summer.
+- Eggs hatch the following spring and early summer.

 - Slugs have a layer of slime to protect their skin from drying up.

 Slugs feed on a variety of ornamental plants that grow in part to full shade as well as fruits and vegetables.
 Some plants they are likely to damage include bellflower (Campanula), larkspur (Delphinium), plantain lily (Hosta), daylily (Hemerocallis), Dahlia, lungwort (Pulmonaria), strawberries, basil, beans, cabbage and lettuce.